Naturmuseum Senckenberg: Birds

 A living reconstruction of the extinct dodo and many other stuffed birds are shown in a permanent exhibition in the upper level.
 Additionally, the museum owns a large and diverse collection of birds with 90,000 bird skins, 5,050 egg sets, 17,000 skeletons, and 3,375 spirit specimens (a specimen preserved in fluid).
 This is 75% of the known bird species, only a minor part is exhibited.

 Reptiles

-Anaconda is one of the oldest and most popular exhibits.
+The Anaconda exhibit is one of the oldest and most popular.
 Since the remodeling finished in 2003, a new reptile exhibit addresses both the biodiversity of reptiles and amphibians and the topic of nature conservation.

 Messel research

 The museum houses many originals from the nearby Messel pit, Germany's first UNESCO World Natural Heritage Site, among them a predecessor to the modern horse that lived about 50 million years ago and stood less than 60 cm tall.
-In 2015, researchers found an foal fetus in the body of the petrified primeval horse mare.
+In 2015, researchers found a foal fetus in the body of the petrified primeval horse mare.
 Also primates, crocodiles, bats, snakes, turtles and other fossils were found at Messel pit.